 Our customers typically order in large volumes, and we cater to their orders by using our flexible manufacturing infrastructure, skills and processes to achieve operational efficiency and quality.
-For Fiscal 2020, we supplied bearing rings and automotive components to over 60 customers in 17 countries, primarily located in India, United States of America and in European countries such as Germany, France, Italy, and Czech Republic, and Thailand.
-We have been able to maintain long standing relations with our customers and 80% of our 10 largest customers for Fiscal 2020 have been with us for over a decade.
+For Fiscal 2021, we supplied bearing rings and automotive components to over 60 customers in 17 countries, primarily located in India, United States of America and in European countries such as Germany, France, Italy, and Czech Republic, and Thailand.
+We have been able to maintain long standing relations with our customers and 70% of our 10 largest customers for Fiscal 2021 have been with us for over a decade.

 In the past, we have received awards from our customers in relation to our products, such as 'Supplier Quality Excellence Award' from General Motors in 2018 and 2019 and 'Excellence in New Product Development' from Timken in 2018.
 We have also received various certifications, demonstrating our dedication and commitment to quality and service excellence.
-Further, our Company has also obtained IATF 16949 (International Standard for Automotive Quality Management Systems) and ISO 9001 (International Standard for Quality Management Systems) certifications in relation to our quality management systems.
+Further, our Company is in the process of renewing its IATF 16949 (International Standard for Automotive Quality Management Systems) and ISO 9001 (International Standard for Quality Management Systems) certifications which pertains to quality management systems and such renewal has been recommended by TUV NORD - Germany.
+Our Company has recently also received 'Q1 Preferred Quality Status' award in May 2021 from Ford.

 We intend to de-risk our business' dependence on changes in power tariffs and reduce our carbon footprint through investment in renewable energy.
 As on date, the Company operates windmills with installed capacity of 8.75 MW.
-We are in the process of expanding capacity of our solar projects by an installed capacity of 12 MW and have already placed purchase orders for equipment with installed capacity of 7.35 MW.
+We are in the process of expanding capacity of our solar projects by an installed capacity of 16 MW and have already placed purchase orders for equipment with installed capacity of 7.35 MW.
 We believe that the proposed expansion will help us in reducing our carbon footprint and expanding our profit margins.

-Our revenue from operations for the six months period ended September 30, 2020, and Fiscal 2020, 2019 and 2018 were ₹ 2,245.21 million, ₹ 6,659.94 million, ₹ 9,043.23 million and ₹ 7,843.11 million respectively and EBITDA margin were 13.08%, 19.36%, 22.83% and 21.26%, respectively for the corresponding period.
-For six months ended September 30, 2020, Fiscal 2020, 2019 and 2018, our revenue from operations from outside India as a percentage of revenue from operations were 54.86%, 53.82%, 56.27% and 60.80%, respectively.
+Our revenue from operations for Fiscal 2021, 2020 and $2019 \not\in 6,163.32$ million, $\not\in 6,659.94$ million, and $\not\in 9,043.23$ million respectively and EBITDA margin were 18.12%, 19.36%, and 22.83%, respectively for the corresponding period.
+For Fiscal 2021, 2020 and 2019, our revenue from operations from outside India as a percentage of revenue from operations were 56.12%, 53.82%, and 56.27%, respectively.
 Further, our revenue from sale of products can be attributable to the following sources: